InteractionDesignFoundation/handbook/guides/onboarding/README.md

 ## Plan

-1. To start, head over to [🔒 IxDF Onboarding & Company Culture Course](https://www.interaction-design.org/courses/ixdf-company-culture-course) and go through lesson 0 where the onboarding isexplained.
+1. To start, head over to [🔒 IxDF Onboarding & Company Culture Course](https://www.interaction-design.org/courses/ixdf-company-culture-course) and go through Lesson 0 where the onboarding is explained.
 1. Know our [collaboration tools](../collaboration-tools.md).
 1. Know our [expectations from you and your work](../expectations.md).
 1. Get closer to coding: Setup your [🔒 working environment](https://github.com/InteractionDesignFoundation/IxDF-web/blob/develop/docs/environment/first-run/README.md) (private repository link).
     It’s a time-consuming step.
 While your tools are being downloaded or installed, you can read/do the next step.
 1. Never stop learning 📖 Go through our library and create a plan on acquiring every bit of knowledge there.
     Once you have a plan, please discuss it with your mentor.
 (Are you full-stack?
 Then please open both links ☀️): - Literature/subscriptions [for back-end developers](../../library/back-end/literature.md) - Literature/subscriptions [for front-end developers](../../library/front-end/literature.md)
-1. We have an amazing course on IxDF’s company culture!
-Ping the member experience team if they haven't already enrolled you in the course.
-You should have already completed lesson 0 and now you may continue with the rest of the lessons.
+1. If you have any issues accessing the platform, our company culture course or our collaboration tools, please ing the Member Experience team via Slack so they can assist you.
+By this point, you should have already completed lesson 0 of the IxDF Onboarding & Company Culture course so now you may continue with the rest of the lessons.
 1. Go through our guides:
     1. [Create a Laravel Forge account](onboarding__forge.md).
     1. [Scrum](../scrum/README.md)